easonnie/landOfflol/docs/datasets_details.md

-Summary of the SNLI and SST data sets for experiments
+# Summary of the SNLI and SST data sets for experiments
 ## Experiment Global Vocabulary
 Experiment global vocabulary is a word set that contains all the words in the SST and SNLI data sets.
 Pickled global vocabulary is in the `/datasets/Diy/etc/dict.pkl` file.

 ## Glove 840B word embedding
-We use glove 840B word embedding as our word embedding.
+We use glove 840B word embedding as word embedding.

 ## SST data set